23 April 2024

 Step 1

 Set up groups of four* students, with the four students sitting around a large paper sheet, A3 size or larger.
 On this sheet, draw lines as in this picture (without the text).
-Each student has its own box on this sheet to fill in answers.
+Each student has their own box on this sheet to fill in answers.

 *With other group sizes, you can adjust the layout of the placemat: